 We have our own blacksmithing forge.
-Launched in 2018, the forge is an opportunity for students to integrate knowledge of this historic craft with their classroom experiences.
+Launched in 2018, the forge is an opportunity for students to integrate the knowledge of this historic craft with their classroom experiences.
 The forge is used in select courses or for students to use in their free time.

 Lumber City Baseball Club

 This public history partnership of the Department of History and Whaley Historic House Museum of Flint, Michigan explores the role of reenactment and programming in history.
-The team plays every summer and students may join the club as a player or interpreter.
+The team plays every summer and students may join the club as a player or interpreters.